Kaijun/Acer-V5-573G-Hackintosh/README.md

 **Not Working**

-- to be test: accidentally shutdown/sleep problem
+- to be tested: accidentally shutdown/sleep problem
   - description && ***temporary solution***: have a look at [this issue](https://github.com/Kaijun/Acer-V5-573G-Hackintosh/issues/6)

 =======